The Bumbleride Speed has been discontinued.

 We found the Speed to be more challenging to set up than competitors, taking over 13 mins to put together.
 Despite the longer set up time, the manual is nice and you can assemble the stroller using mostly photos.
 Some of the competition took closer to 5 minutes, making them better choices if an assembly isn't your thing.

 The Speed is a nice mover with impressive maneuverability.
 It has a locking swivel front wheel with two locking locations with is unique.
 The swivel and shorter footprint help it navigate smaller spaces with tighter turns.
 This stroller also performs relatively well on rougher terrain thanks to larger rubber tires and the three-wheel design.

 The Bumbleride has suspension on all three wheels and an adjustable handlebar with a rubber cover.
 The seat is a sling style with adequate padding for a comfy ride for passengers and pushers.

 Weight and Folded Size

 The Speed is comparatively heavier and larger than some of the competition.
 It weighs about 27lbs and is bigger than most when folded.
 Only five of the competing options are heavier than this stroller which means there are lighter strollers available.
 It is also larger than average, though it doesn't come close to the largest stroller that is over 17,000 cubic inches.

-Bumbleride price indicates a higher level of quality that the Speed delivers with a slightly lower performance that we expected compared to the competition.
+Bumbleride price indicates a higher level of quality that the Speed delivers with a slightly lower performance than we expected compared to the competition.
 However, only three strollers performed better in this metric.
 The materials are nice, the frame is sturdy, and they all come together in a nice design with limited flex and pleasing looks.
 The fabric is a little rough, and the joints are plastic, but overall this stroller puts forth a good effort.